simplenetes-io/podc/PODSPEC.md

 ./pod create-ramdisks [-l] [-d]
         If run as sudo/root create the ramdisks used by this pod.
         If -d flag is set then delete existing ramdisks, requires sudo/root.
-        If -l flag is provided list ramdisks configuration (used by external tools to provide the ramdisks, for example the Simpleneted Daemon `sntd`).
+        If -l flag is provided list ramdisks configuration (used by external tools to provide the ramdisks, for example the Simpleneted Daemon `simplenetesd`).
         If ramdisks are not prepared prior to the pod starting up then the pod will it self create regular directories (fake ramdisks) instead of real ramdisks.
 This is a fallback strategy in the case sudo/root priviligies are not available or if just running in dev mode.